sparkflows/sparkflows-docs/docs/user-guide/executing-workflows.rst

 Scheduling Workflow execution with Scheduler of choice
 ----------------------------------------------------------

-Since sparkflows workflows can be submitted with spark-submit, you can use your scheduler of choice for scheduler the execution of the workflows.
+Since Fire workflows can be submitted with spark-submit, you can use your scheduler of choice for scheduler the execution of the workflows.

 These include Oozie, crontab etc.